Ecampus fact

 Academic calendar

-Currently it's fall term.
+Currently it's spring term.
 See academic calendar for our quarter term schedule.